-Our Complaints and Dispute Resolution Procedure¹ explains how we will manage complaints and disputes.
+Our Complaints and Dispute Resolution Procedure¹ explains how we'll manage complaints and disputes.
 It includes what information we require from you, when you can expect to hear from us, and what options you have if you feel your complaint or dispute has not been handled effectively.

-A complaint or dispute is an expression of your dissatisfaction in relation to Energex's actions, products, services or the complaints handling process itself, where you would like a response or resolution.
-It does not include general enquiries or reports for Energex action such as streetlight outages and tree trimming near powerlines.
+A complaint or dispute is an expression of your dissatisfaction in relation to our actions, products, services, staff or the complaints handling process itself, where you would like a response or resolution.

 A complaint or dispute may include:

 - Failure to meet our Guaranteed Service Levels

 - Reimbursements of electrical contractor fees due to our equipment failure.

 - Call us on 13 12 53 (Monday to Friday, 7am - 5:30pm)